MedicalImmunoOncologyResearchGroup/PRIME/README.md

 ## 📊 Analysis Workflow

 1. **R Codes** (`R/`)
-   - Contain analyses related to circaplot visualization
+   - Contain analyses related to circos plot visualization
    - A script for integration and DEA of Gide, Riaz and Hugo count data

 2. **Jupyter Notebooks** (`Jupyter/`)